christianebacani/Roadmap/README.md

    6. **Creating and Adding Surrogate Key.sql**

       Creating and Adding `Surrogate Keys` to create a uniquely identifiable records.
 Using also `CONCAT` to add a `Surrogate Key` to a existing table.

+   7. **Referential Integrity Constraint or Foreign Key Constraint.sql**

+      Creating a `Referential Integriy Constraint` or `Foreign Key Constraint` by Creating a FK Constraint in a table or adding a FK Constraint in a existing table used for establish connections between different tables.

 ## Contacts